elcruzo/qrcode-generator-python/README.md

 # QR Code Generator

-Welcome to this repository containing a simple QR Code Generator in Python.
+Welcome to this repository containing a simple QR Code Generator in Python!

 ## Table of Contents